BhallaLab/moose-core/pymoose/examples/ray_bhalla_2008/mus_nrn/README.txt

 Neurophysiol.
 73, 1157-1168 (1995).

 Running:
+You need PyMOOSE compiled with GSL support in order to run this demo.

 1. Compile the mod files for the NEURON model.
 Under unix systems:
 to compile the mod files use the command